erikedin/Pokitomo.jl/doc/structure.md

 ```

 The index hash depends on:
-- Each piece hash
+- each piece hash
-- Each piece position
+- each piece position
-- Each piece length
+- each piece length
-- Each piece type
+- each piece type
+- the pointer to the previous index
+- the number of PieceInfos

 ## Piece info
 ```mermaid